alimac/git-for-you-and-me/README.md

-### git status
+### `git status`
 <img src="custom/images/branch-1.png">

 Note:
 - Starting point
+- "master" is pointer to our latest commit
-- HEAD is a special pointer that points to where we are now
+- "HEAD" is a special pointer that points to which branch we are on

-### git branch test
+### `git branch test`
 <img src="custom/images/branch-2.png">

 Note:
-- Create branch test
+- Create branch named "test"
+- "test" is a pointer to the same commit

-### git checkout test
+### `git checkout test`
 <img src="custom/images/branch-3.png">

 Note:
-- Switch to test branch
+- Switch to "test" branch
+- "HEAD" pointer points to "test"